0chain/zboxcli/README.md

 ## Pay interests

-Changes in stake pool pays all pending rewards to calculate next rewards correctly and don't complicate stake pool.
-But if there are no changes interests will not be paid.
+Changes in stake pool pays all pending rewards, But if there are no changes interests will not be paid.
-To pay the interests  `sp-pay-interests`  command can be used to pay interest for all delegates.
+`sp-pay-interests`  command can be used to pay interest for all delegates.
 Use `sp-info` to check interests can be paid or not.

 | Parameter  | Required | Description          | default        | Valid values |